NesCafe62/pandora-1.1/README.md

 PHP framework for building web applications.

 # Concept:
-A fast and lightweight framework that will allow to:
+A fast and lightweight (inspired by jQuery phylosophy) framework that will allow to:
 - 1. get web-applications done faster
 - 2. prevent slowing down development